Skip to Content

 Camille Walala Street Art at Adams Plaza Bridge

-Camille Walala’s bold mural on Adams Plaza Bridge instantly elevated itself straight to the top of the list of cool things to do in Canary Wharf as soon as it was put up last year.
+Camille Walala’s bold mural on Adams Plaza Bridge instantly elevated itself straight to the top of the list of cool things to do in Canary Wharf as soon as it was put up in 2020.
 Walala, who’s been making quite a splash in London’s street art scene in recent years, created the work as part of the city’s first mural festival.
 Blending stark geometric shapes and striking colours, you shouldn’t miss it.

 Crossrail Place Roof Garden